-This last post of the series “How to Master Sales with Mailbutler“ will describe how to handle hot leads, convert them into sales, and how to evaluate your first initial cold emails.
+The final post of the series “How to Master Sales with Mailbutler“ describes how to handle hot leads, convert them into sales, and how to evaluate your first initial cold emails.
 More specifically, I will show you:

 - Effective next steps regarding both hot leads and cold emails

 - How to build long-lasting relationships with your leads

 - How to learn from the work you’ve already done

 Like to know more?
 Here are the remaining blog posts from the series “How to Master Sales with Mailbutler”: